 - Cool-season crops can be started outdoors 4-6 weeks before the last frost date.

-Also, don’t forget that an important garden task you can work on in March is garden planning!
+An important garden task you can work on in March is garden planning!
 In zones 3 & 4 you may have to wait until closer to the end of March to start planting (depending on your area), so take some time at the beginning of the month to plan your garden!

 You can also stock up on garden tools & supplies, like the ones below!